Family Bank and How It Transformed My Family Finances

 One key aspect that you need to keep in mind is that the money you deposit is no longer “your money,” as it belongs to the family bank.
 You cannot simply withdraw funds without following due process and applying for a loan, and agreeing on the terms, conditions, and interest on the loan, like you would with any financial services provider.

-Step 4: Family Meetings
+Step 4: Schedule Family Bank Meetings

 It is essential that you run your family bank like a business and adopt good business practices from the start.
 A cornerstone of good business practice for your family bank is regular, scheduled family bank meetings.